charlesfrye/twitter95/README.md

 # ex-twitter

-What if Twitter (now X) was invented in the year X?
+What if Twitter was around in 1995?